solana-turbin3/Q3_25_Builder_AQuental/capstone/Q32025-3-Architecture.md

 #### State Updates

 - The state of a sprint or bounty is managed within its respective PDA.
-For example, when a dispute is raised, the `pause_stream` function on the **Dispute Program** makes a CPI to the **Sprint & Vault Program** to update the `is_paused` flag in the **Sprint PDA** to `true`.
+For example, when a dispute is raised, the `pause_stream` function on the **Dispute Program** makes a CPI to the **SprintVault Program** to update the `is_paused` flag in the **Sprint PDA** to `true`.

 #### Ownership Transfer

 - The core principle of the escrow system relies on ownership.
 The **Vault Token Account** is owned by the **Sprint PDA**.
-This ensures that only the **Sprint & Vault Program** can authorize transfers from the vault, providing a secure, non-custodial payment stream.
+This ensures that only the **SprintVault Program** can authorize transfers from the vault, providing a secure, non-custodial payment stream.

 ### External Integrations